xregistry/spec/core/spec.md

   to ensure that the `epoch` value matches the entity's current `epoch` value and if it differs then an error MUST be generated.

-2. to delete multiple entities the request MUST be of the form:
+2. to delete multiple entities within a Registry collection the request MUST be of the form:

 ```yaml
 DELETE PATH-TO-COLLECTION